 - Dog Training Class Experience.
 There are classes and certificate programs to become a professional dog trainer, which will give you more credibility with potential customers.

 - Certifications.
-There are various types of dog training certifications available, which would add greatly to your credibility.
+There are various types of certified dog trainer courses available, which would add greatly to your credibility.

 - Business knowledge and experience.
 You will need to have at least some basic knowledge of marketing, finance/accounting, and human resources.

 - Customer service.
 You’ll need to be able to build rapport with your customers so that you retain them as customers and gain repeat business and referrals.

 Checklist for Starting a Dog Training Business